Privacy & Security 101

 • Fingerprint sensor

-While you shouldn’t expect best-in-class security, the Fairphone 5 is still more private than most commercial devices (especially the /e/OS version).
+While you shouldn’t expect best-in-class security, the Fairphone 5 is still one of the most private phones when compared to most commercial devices (especially the /e/OS version).
 Its specs also trump those of many competitors—you get:

 • Qualcomm QCM 6490 Octa-Core chip